Privatization of the Metropolitan Waterworks and Sewerage System (MWSS)

 The responsibility to operate and improve waterworks system was passed on to the two private consortia in conformity to the Concession Agreement.
 This contractual agreement was entered into by the Republic of the Philippines through the MWSS, the Maynilad Water Services Inc. (MWSI) for the West Zone and the Manila Water Company, Inc. (MWCI) for the East Zone.

-The MWSS Regulatory Office (RO) was created in August 1997 by virtue of the Concession Agreements signed between the MWSS and the two concessionaires, Manila Water Company, Inc. for the East Zone and Maynilad Water Services, Inc. for the West Zone.
+The Metropolitan Waterworks and Sewerage System Regulatory Office (MWSS RO) was created in August 1997 by virtue of the Concession Agreements signed between the MWSS and the two Concessionaires: Manila Water Company, Inc. (Manila Water) for the East Zone and Maynilad Water Services, Inc. (Maynilad) for the West Zone.
+On 31 March and 18 May 2021, the Revised Concession Agreements (RCAs) with Manila Water and Maynilad were signed respectively.
+The RCAs extended the period of the water concession to 31 July 2037.

-RO functions as a collegial body composed of five members headed by the Director or Chief Regulator who has over-all responsibility for the operation of the office.
-Other members are the Regulators for Technical Regulation, Customer Service Regulation, Financial Regulation and Administration and Legal Affairs.
+The MWSS RO functions as a collegial body composed of five (5) Regulators.
+It is headed by the Chief Regulator who has overall responsibility for the operation of the office, and four (4) Deputy Administrators for Technical Regulation, Customer Service Regulation, Financial Regulation, and Administration and Legal Affairs.

-Any action or decision by the RO on substantive matters affecting the Concession Agreement requires at least a majority vote of three members.
-The Chief Regulator chairs the meeting of the Regulatory Office and has the final approval over the hiring and dismissal of all professional staff of the RO.
-He also acts as the principal spokesperson of the office.
+Any action or decision by the MWSS RO on substantive matters affecting the RCA requires at least a majority vote of three (3) members.
+The Chief Regulator chairs meetings, has the final approval over the hiring and dismissal of all professional staff, and acts as the principal spokesperson of the MWSS RO.